 Risks Associated with Internal Control System

 The Olympus Group has developed a system for ensuring appropriate and reliable financial reporting and valid and efficient work processes, which it operates and continuously improves.
-However, it cannot be ignored that no matter how effective the internal control system constructed by the Group, actions arising from malicious intent or gross negligence on the part of employees, or changes in the business environment that were not envisaged at the time of the internal control system's construction, or various other factors, could cause the system to fail.
-Therefore, there is the potential for an issue arises in the future with regard to violation of laws and regulations.
+However, it is possible that no matter how effective the internal control system constructed by the Group, actions arising from malicious intent or gross negligence on the part of employees, changes in the business and social environment that were not envisaged at the time of the internal control system's construction, invalidation of the system due to these changes, or various other factors, could cause the system to fail.
+If unable to properly address such a situation, there is the potential for an issue arises in the future with regard to violation of laws and regulations.
 If such an issue were to arise, the Company may be obliged to pay fines due to administrative action, penalties due to criminal proceedings, or damages and so forth due to civil lawsuits.
 Moreover, the Company may suffer an adverse impact on its business from a loss of social trust.
 Such events could have an adverse impact on the Company's operating results.

 Risks Relating to Laws and Regulations